Oath of Allegiance of James I of England

 The Oath of Allegiance of 1606 was an oath requiring English Catholics to swear allegiance to James I over the Pope.
 It was adopted by Parliament the year after the Gunpowder Plot of 1605 (see Popish Recusants Act 1605).
-The oath was proclaimed law on 22 June 1606; it was also called the Oath of Obedience (juramentum fidelitatis).
+The oath was proclaimed law on 22 June 1606, it was also called the Oath of Obedience (juramentum fidelitatis).
 Whatever effect it had on the loyalty of his subjects, it caused an international controversy lasting a decade and more.

 Oath

 The oath was proclaimed law on 22 June 1606.
 It contained seven affirmations, and was targeted on "activist political ideology".
 The oath in part read:

-"I, A.B. do truly and sincerely acknowledge, profess, testify, and declare in my conscience before God and the world, that our Sovereign Lord King James, is lawful and rightful King of this realm, and of all other in his Majesties Dominions and Countries; And that the Pope neither of himself, nor by any authorities of the Church or See of Rome, or by any means with any other hath any power or authority to depose the King, or to dispose any of his Majesty's kingdoms, or dominions, or to authorize any foreign prince to invade or annoy him, or his countries, or to discharge any of his Subjects of their allegiance and obedience to his Majesty, or to authorize any foreign prince to invade him &c., or to give license to any to bear arms, raise tumults, &c. &c.
-Also I do swear that notwithstanding any sentence of excommunication or deprivation I will bear allegiance and true faith to his Majesty &c. &c.
-And I do further swear that I do from my heart abhor, detest, and abjure, as impious and heretical this damnable doctrine and position,--that princes which be excommunicated by the pope may be deposed or murdered by their subjects or by any other whatsoever.
-And I do believe that the pope has no power to absolve me from this oath.
-I do swear according to the plain and common sense, and understanding of the same words &c. &c. &c" (3 James I, c.
-4).

 Papal response

 Both Pope Paul V and Cardinal Bellarmine wrote letters condemning the oath.
-On 22 September 1606 Pope Paul V condemned the formula: "It cannot be taken, as it contains many things evidently contrary to faith and salvation.
+On 22 September 1606, Pope Paul V condemned the formula: "It cannot be taken, as it contains many things evidently contrary to faith and salvation.

 James then asserted that his oath was not meant to encroach upon anyone's conscientious convictions.
 Hereupon, minimizers began to maintain that the words of the oath might be interpreted by the intention of the law-giver that the oath might therefore be taken.
-If King James had made his subjects swear specifically "in the sense by him explained", the oath might perhaps have been endured, but when he made them "swear according to the plain and common sense, and understanding of the same words", to what was injurious to Catholic consciences, this could not be tolerated.